 The Norwegian Code of Practice for Corporate Governance (the "Code of Practice") is issued by the Norwegian Corporate Governance Board (NCGB).
 NCGB considers each year whether a revised version of the Code of Practice should be issued.
 Matters that will require a revised version include changes in legislation and regulations as well as experience gained from the use of the Code of Practice.
 NCGB also takes into account international changes in this area.
 Each autumn, NCGB organises a conference, the "Corporate Governance Forum" to report on its work and contribute to the debate on corporate governance.
 In addition, NCGB strives to improve awareness of the Code of Practice both in Norway and internationally.
+For further information, see www.nues.no.

-This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 28 November 2006.
+This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 4 December 2007.
 Comments on the changes made in this version can be found in the section "Changes since the last version of the Code of Practice" on page 10.